NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Alseta - Minor Boon.md

 Alseta's guiding hand aids your journeys.

-Once, when employing teleportation magic, you appear exactly on target, even if you used a notoriously imprecise spell like [[Interplanar Teleport|Interplanar Teleport]].
+Once, when employing teleportation magic, you appear exactly on target, even if you used a notoriously imprecise spell like [[Spells/Interplanar Teleport|Interplanar Teleport]].

 Alseta typically grants this boon for extremely consequential magical travel, especially when time is of the essence.

-*Source: Pathfinder Lost Omens: Gods & Magic*
+*Source: Pathfinder Lost Omens Gods & Magic*
 *OGL*